RicardDurall/CaffeInTorch/Places/Project.md

 <p> Final Accuracy aprox.
 76%

-Note: If  the network keeps on training the accuracy of training is going to increase, however the testing will remain at the same value aprox. and we will suffer from overfitting.
+<i>Note: If  the network keeps on training the accuracy of training is going to increase, however the testing will remain at the same value aprox. and we will suffer from overfitting.</i>
 </p>

 <h4>Euclidean distances</h4>